The 5 Unexpected Legal Issues in Business that You Need to Avoid

 ”Given their risk-taking nature and fast-paced work style, entrepreneurs can struggle with legal issues that result from poor planning.
 In his law practice, attorney Michael E. Fiffik, from Welch, Gold, Siegel & Fiffik, P.C. in Pittsburgh, a LegalShield provider law firm, sees five major legal issues that consistently face his entrepreneurial clients.

-1. Unfair Contracts
+1. Unfair contracts

 “Every business owner has relationships governed by contracts, from lenders to suppliers to customers to employees.
 Business owners should always try to dictate the relationship’s terms by using their own contract.
 One example is purchasing materials or supplies; entrepreneurs should avoid using a vendor’s order form and create their own purchase orders with terms that are more favorable to them.
 The vendor may be anxious for the sale and agree to use your form instead of theirs.
 In the event of a dispute, your terms will offer you important protections.
 Which is exactly why, if you must use someone else’s contract, reading it is an absolute must.
 Vendors will often include very unfavorable terms in their agreements such as high interest rates on unpaid balances, personal guarantees, specifying that dispute will be governed by the law of a different state, etc. Any one of these can cripple a small business.”

-2. Inadequate Protections for Financial Information.
+2. Inadequate protections for financial information

 “Business owners should guard their financial information very carefully, both inside their business (from employees who can use the information on behalf of a competitor or to share sensitive data with customers) and outside (for example, from people who might obtain a judgment against the business and then place a freeze on accounts that they are aware of).
 Consider using a bill-paying account that is funded with only enough money to pay the bills.
 Keep your cash reserves in a completely different bank.”

-3. Mistakes in Wage Payments
+3. Mistakes in wage oayments

 “These are very common and include problems such as making illegal deductions from employees’ pay for cash drawer shortages, uniforms and customer walkouts.
 Other issues include not compensating appropriately for overtime and mishandling tips and the tip credit.